olaishola05/Go/Daily report.md

 Today, I created simulated function to send user booking info after the booking is created and use goroutine & waitGroup to wait until the booking info is sent before exiting.

 #100DaysOfCode #100DaysOfGo #golang

+Day 35 of #100DaysOfCode of learning Go programming.

+Today, I started to create a console quiz game that read questions from a csv file, prompt user for answer, create a struct to organised the question and answer.
+The game is still a work in progress and not fully working yet.
+#100DaysOfCode #100DaysOfGo #golang